dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 1. When `azd` targets a .NET Aspire application it starts the AppHost with a special command (`dotnet run --project AppHost.csproj -- --publisher manifest`), which produces the Aspire [manifest file](../manifest-format.md).
 1. The manifest file is interrogated by the `azd provision` sub-command logic to generate Bicep files in-memory only (by default).
-1. After generating the Bicep files, a deployment is triggered using Azure's ARM APIs targetting the subscription and resource group provided earlier.
+1. After generating the Bicep files, a deployment is triggered using Azure's ARM APIs targeting the subscription and resource group provided earlier.
 1. Once the underlying Azure resources are configured, the `azd deploy` sub-command logic is executed which uses the same Aspire manifest file.
 1. As part of deployment `azd` makes a call to `dotnet publish` using .NET's built in container publishing support to generate container images.
 1. Once `azd` has built the container images it pushes them to the ACR registry that was created during the provisioning phase.